govau/notify-client-java/DOCUMENTATION.md

 1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
-1. If you are not in the correct service, select __Switch service__ in the top right corner of the screen and select the correct one.
+1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the Email section and select __Manage__ on the "Email reply to addresses" row.
 1. Select __Change__ to specify the email address to receive replies, and select __Save__.